Group Risk Governance Documentation Hierarchy

 - Risk controller — is tasked by the risk owner with independent oversight of risk-taking activities to mitigate potential conflicts of interest between the risk owner and risk taker; risk controllers are responsible for escalating relevant concerns.

 Risk-taking activities are typically subject to three lines of control.
-The first comprises the day-to-day risk management activities by front-line employees (risk takers) in the Business Units as well as in corporate and enabling functions.
-The second line of control is formed by independent oversight functions, such as Risk Management and Compliance.
-The third consists of independent audits of processes and procedures carried out by our Group Internal Audit.
+The first comprises the day-to-day risk control activities by front-line employees (risk takers) in the business as well as in corporate and enabling functions.
+Independent oversight performed by functions such as Risk Management and Compliance represents the second line of control.
+The third consists of independent audits of processes and procedures carried out by Group Internal Audit or by external auditors.